-SEXUAL HARASSMENT AT WORKPLACE “ AFFRONT” TO RIGHTS OF WOMEN: SUPREME COURT
+SEXUAL HARASSMENT AT WORKPLACE IS AGAINST THE RIGHTS OF WOMEN: SUPREME COURT

 Civil Appellate Jurisdiction

 Civil appeal No 1809 of 2020

 (Arising out of SLP(C ) No11985 of 2019)

 Punjab and Sind Bank & Ors. ( Appellants)